Heartbreak Hotel (film)

-Heartbreak Hotel is a 1988 American comedy film written and directed by Chris Columbus, and stars David Keith, Tuesday Weld and Charlie Schlatter.
+Heartbreak Hotel is a 1988 American comedy film written and directed by Chris Columbus, and starring David Keith, Tuesday Weld and Charlie Schlatter.
 Set in 1972, the story deals with one of the many "legends" involving Elvis Presley (Keith) about his fictional kidnapping, and his subsequent redemption from decadence.

 The film was shot on location in Austin, Texas, at Green Pastures, the former residence of John Henry Faulk.
+Heartbreak Hotel was released by Buena Vista Pictures Distribution on September 30, 1988.
+The film received mixed to negative reviews from critics and grossed $5.5 million against a $13 million budget.

 Plot

-Set in 1972, Heartbreak Hotel follows Marie Wolfe (played by Tuesday Weld), a single mother who runs a boarding house with her teenage son Johnny (played by Charlie Schlatter) and young daughter Pam (played by Angela Goethals).
+Set in 1972, Heartbreak Hotel follows Marie Wolfe (played by Tuesday Weld), a single mother who runs a hotel with her teenage son Johnny (played by Charlie Schlatter) and young daughter Pam (played by Angela Goethals).
 When Marie is seriously injured in a car accident, Johnny hatches an outlandish plan to cheer her up for her birthday: he decides to kidnap her musical idol, Elvis Presley (played by David Keith).

 Johnny and his high school band drive Marie’s pink Cadillac to Cleveland, Ohio, where Elvis is performing.
 With the help of a local pizzeria owner—who bears a strong resemblance to Elvis’s late mother, Gladys—Johnny stages a fake ghostly visitation to distract Elvis.
 He then renders the singer unconscious using chloroform and brings him back to the Wolfe boarding house.

 Elvis awakens confused and furious, finding himself held captive by a group of teenagers.
 Initially, he clashes with Johnny, who accuses him of betraying his roots and selling out to the glitz of Las Vegas.
 However, over time, the two form an unlikely friendship, and Elvis begins to reconnect with the simple joys and authenticity he'd lost in his celebrity life.

 The film concludes with Elvis joining Johnny’s band for a performance of "Heartbreak Hotel" at the local high school talent show—a moment that symbolizes healing, rebellion, and the redemptive power of rock and roll.